djalmaaraujo/facegroup/README.md

 For now:
 ```
 grunt build # On the root and master branch
-# The CNAME file will be deleted, please, remember to discard this change
 cd dist # make sure that dist is on gh-pages branch
 git add --all
 git commit 'deploy actual-date.number' # Ex: deploy 05-03-14.2